mkssri/hobbies/philosophy/GENERAL.md

 - Grind never rest, neither should you. - Infra
 - Worry about controllables. - MS Dhoni
 - Don't get emotional w/ cars, houses, .... - Coworker
-- Don't make assumption's. .... - S
+- Don't make assumption's. .... - SF
-- You are with you till death, so love yourself, others can come and go. - S
+- You are with you till death, so love yourself, others can come and go. - SF
-- It's never going to be ok. - Mom of DG
+- It's never going to be ok. - Mom of DS
+- Keep the plow moving. - Coworker